Skip to content

 3. Install the dependencies.

-mamba install -c conda-forge napari pyopencl
+mamba install -c conda-forge napari pyqt napari-threedee napari-accelerated-pixel-and-object-classification

-4. If your are on Mac OS, install this openCL wrapper (used by APOC for GPU acceleration).
+4. If your are on Mac OS, install this openCL wrapper (used by APOC for GPU acceleration):

 mamba install -c conda-forge ocl_icd_wrapper_apple

-5. If you are on linux, install this openCL wrapper (used by APOC for GPU acceleration).
+5. If you are on linux, install this openCL wrapper (used by APOC for GPU acceleration):

 Instructions